avsm/oxcaml-icfp-tutorial/slides/index.md

 {pause center}

-Atomics prevent data races, *but not race conditions.* The read and write should be a single atomic operation
+Atomics prevent data races, *but not race conditions.* What we need is for the read and write to be a single atomic operation

 {pause up}